vijilAI/docs/source/python-sdk/examples/owasp.md

 # Testing OWASP LLM Top 10 Vulnerabilities

-At Vijil, we have scoured latest AI security and red teaming research to gather a large volume of prompts relevant to the vulnerabilities in [OWASP Top 10 for LLMs](https://owasp.org/www-project-top-10-for-large-language-model-applications/).
+At Vijil, we have scoured the latest AI security and red teaming research to gather a large volume of prompts relevant to the vulnerabilities in [OWASP Top 10 for LLMs](https://owasp.org/www-project-top-10-for-large-language-model-applications/).
 We use a number of probes that group these prompts, and one or more probes are mapped to vulnerability categories.

 ```python
 # !pip install vijil